cgnorthcutt/benchmarking-keras-pytorch/README.md

 ### Reproduce in 10 seconds

 The top 5 predictions for every example in the ImageNet validation set have been pre-computed for you [here for Keras models](https://github.com/cgnorthcutt/benchmarking-keras-pytorch/tree/master/keras_imagenet) and [here for PyTorch models](https://github.com/cgnorthcutt/benchmarking-keras-pytorch/tree/master/pytorch_imagenet).
-The following code will use this for you to produce Keras and PyTorch benchmarking in a few seconds:
+These are automatically used by the following code which takes a few seconds to run:

 ```bash
 $ git clone https://github.com:cgnorthcutt/imagenet-benchmarking.git